sydje7/M8progMarkdown/plugins/wpforms-lite/readme.txt

 Syed Balkhi

 == Changelog ==

+= 1.9.6 =
+- Added: Form Themes for Elementor.
+- Added: Customer phone, Payment, and Customer metadata can now be configured on the Form Builder > Payments > Stripe screen.
+- Changed: Improved styles on Tools > Scheduled Actions page with reset search filter.
+- Changed: Improved Form Builder loading.
+- Changed: Required select fields have default placeholder text to prevent the submission of default values.
+- Changed: Improved message about missing PHP extensions.
+- Changed: Updated DOMPurify library to 3.2.6.
+- Fixed: Captcha verification was skipped for payment forms.
+- Fixed: Email notification was malformed when a form had a Total field with the "Order Summary" enabled.
+- Fixed: The marketing provider's name was not specified in the warning popup when a field with conditional logic was removed.
+- Fixed: An error occurred when installing a plugin through the Gutenberg block.
+- Fixed: Addon fields were not rendered on the front-end on multisite if addons were not activated site-wide.
+- Fixed: Missing popup about unsaved changes when closing the form from the Marketing tab.
+- Fixed: Compatibility with Elementor editor.
+- Fixed: The "Plugin is in the Latest Version" error occurred when updating several addons using bulk update on the Plugins page.
+- Fixed: There was no popup about unsaved changes displayed after typing into the MCE editor.
+- Fixed: Layout issues of the Square credit card field.
+- Fixed: JavaScript error occurred when a form was added in the Elementor popup.
+- Fixed: Fields were added to the form in the wrong order under some conditions.

 = 1.9.5.2 =
 - Fixed: Issue sending form notifications using email fields that had ID=0.